About this listing

 • Hand-crafted rustic furniture from naturally harvested trees on the land

-• Kitchen with refrigerator, micro-wave, coffee maker, basic kitchenware
+• Kitchen with refrigerator, micro-wave, coffee maker, electric skillet and basic kitchenware

 • Tiled bathroom with real hot-water heater